Designing Accessible Push Notification Opt-Out Flows

 - State Mismatch Debugging:

-- Android System Toggles: Respect OS-level revocations by polling
+- Android System Toggles: Respect OS-level revocations by checking

 pushManager.getSubscription()onvisibilitychangeand updating UI state accordingly.

-- Implement frequency capping and channel preference toggles instead of hard
+- Implement frequency capping and channel preference toggles as alternatives to hard

 unsubscribe()calls. - Maintain valid subscription objects in IndexedDB to allow seamless re-engagement without triggering intrusive browser permission prompts.